Pfadi-Zentrum-St-Gallen/MiData-M365-Contact-Sync/README.md

 ## Usage

 1. Create a `.env` file based on `.env.example` and provide the required keys.
+   The `LAYER_GROUP_ID` determines which Hitobito layer group will be synchronised.
 2. Install dependencies:
    ```bash
    pip install -r requirements.txt